Undergraduate Degree Definitions & Credit Overlap Policies

 Approved by the University Council October 15, 2014; effective October 15, 2014

 Minor: Focused area of study not necessarily related to the major and may be completed in another school or college.
-Minors are generally comprised of five to seven four-credit courses.
-12 credits must be unique to the minor and may not count toward the fulfillment of majors or additional minors.
+Minors are generally comprised of five to seven 4-credit courses.
+Twelve credits must be unique to the minor and may not count toward the fulfillment of majors or additional minors.
 The minor appears only on the transcript.

-Track: A variation of degree requirements pertaining to an academic pathway, i.e., licensure tracks within the School of Education.
+Track: A variation of degree requirements pertaining to an academic pathway, e.g., licensure tracks within the Wheelock College of Education & Human Development.
 This is used heavily in Degree Advice but is not represented on either the transcript or diploma.